 SORNA is an inadequate model because it does not explicitly mention homeless registrants, much less provide separate registration provisions for homeless registrants.
-The location of the individual's home or other place a sex offender resides as "the location of the individual's home or other place where the individual habitually lives.
-Sex Offender Registration and Notification to provide guidance and assistance to jurisdictions in implementing the SORNA standards in their sex offender registration and notification programs.
+SORNA instead defines the place a sex offender "resides" as "the location of the individual's home or other place where the individual habitually lives.
+In 2008, the U.S. Department of Justice issued National Guidelines for Sex Offender Registration and Notification provide guidance and assistance to jurisdictions in implementing the SORNA standards in their sex offender registration and notification programs.
 The Guidelines further define "habitually lives" as "any place in which the sex offender lives for at least 30 days.

 This provides-at best-ambiguous guidance to homeless registrants, police departments, and courts.
 The SORNA Guidelines do not answer reasonable questions that a homeless registrant might have in seeking to understand his obligations and how to avoid prosecution for failing to register.
 For instance, at what point does a registrant register as homeless?
-Does he register when he loses stable housing and begins to sleep on the